Brandon Crawford Player Props: Giants vs. Cubs

 Brandon Crawford At The Plate

-- Crawford has seven doubles, four home runs and 14 walks while hitting .197.
+- Crawford is hitting .192 with seven doubles, four home runs and 14 walks.

-- Crawford has reached base via a hit in 18 games this year (of 36 played), and had multiple hits in three of those games.

-- Crawford has driven in a run in 10 games this year (27.8%), including three games with more than one RBI (8.3%).
-He has also driven in three or more of his team's runs in two contests.
+- In 27.0% of his games this season, Crawford has had at least one RBI.
+He's picked up more than one in 8.1% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.